All about photo.com: photo contests, photography exhibitions, galleries, photographers, books, schools and venues.

 Country: Canada

-I am not the collection of words you’re about to read, but rather a mere description of who I was that has led me to become who I am today and the person I will be tomorrow and onward.
+I am not the collection of words you’re about to read, but rather a mere description of who I was that has led me to become who I am today and the person I will be tomorrow.
 Taralynn Disher is a Canadian-Native-born artist and creative turned professional photographer with a background in dentistry.
 Disher’s calling as a photographer began at the age of 16.
 During this time, her frustration with not finding reference images she would envision as part of her painting process, fuelled her to pursue photography to bring her visions to life.

 Inspiring Portfolios